CISSP Domains: A Quick Overview

 - Security capabilities of information systems

 4. Communications and Network Security

-- Protecting the layout values in network design.
+- The use of layout values in network design and their protection

 5. Identity and Access Management

 About 13% of the CISSP exam is devoted to identity and access management.
 Information security experts can better grasp how to limit users' access to data with the aid of this domain.
 It includes -